-The Company executed a forward foreign exchange derivative instrument ("Forward") with an aggregate notional amount of EUR 1.955 billion.
+In March 2021, we executed a forward foreign exchange derivative instrument ("Forward") with an aggregate notional amount of EUR 1.955 billion.
 The Forward acted as an economic hedge against the impact of changes in the Euro on the Company's purchase consideration for the Itiviti Acquisition.
-The Company recorded changes in fair value of the Forward as part of Other non-operating income (expenses), net in the Consolidated Statement of Earnings.
-In May 2021, the Company settled the Forward derivative for a cumulative pre-tax gain of \$66.7 million.
+We recorded changes in fair value of the Forward as part of Other non-operating income (expenses), net in the Consolidated Statement of Earnings.
+In May 2021, we settled the Forward derivative for a cumulative pre-tax gain of \$66.7 million.

-Also, the Company executed a forward treasury lock agreement ("Treasury Lock"), designated as a cash flow hedge, in the aggregate notional amount of \$1.0 billion to manage exposure to fluctuations in the benchmark interest rate associated with the Fiscal 2021 Senior Notes, which were used to pay down a portion of the Term Credit Agreement associated with the Itiviti Acquisition.
+Also, we executed a forward treasury lock agreement ("Treasury Lock"), designated as a cash flow hedge, in the aggregate notional amount of \$1.0 billion to manage exposure to fluctuations in the benchmark interest rate associated with the Fiscal 2021 Senior Notes, which were used to pay down a portion of the Term Credit Agreement associated with the Itiviti Acquisition.
 Accordingly, changes in the fair value of the Treasury Lock were recorded as part of Other comprehensive income (loss), net each period up to when the Treasury Lock was settled.
-In May 2021, the Treasury Lock was settled for a pre-tax loss of \$11.0 million, after which the final settlement loss will be reclassified into Interest expense, net ratably over the ten year term of the Fiscal 2021 Senior Notes.
-The expected amount of the existing loss that would be reclassified into earnings before income taxes within the next twelve months is approximately \$1.1 million.
+In May 2021, the Treasury Lock was settled for a pre-tax loss of \$11.0 million, after which the final settlement loss will be amortized into Interest expense, net ratably over the ten year term of the Fiscal 2021 Senior Notes.
+The expected amount of the existing loss that will be amortized into earnings before income taxes within the next twelve months is approximately \$1.1 million.

-In the normal course of business, the Company also enters into contracts in which it makes representations and warranties that relate to the performance of the Company's products and services.
-The Company does not expect any material losses related to such representations and warranties, or collateral arrangements.
+In the normal course of business, we also enter into contracts in which it makes representations and warranties that relate to the performance of our products and services.
+We do not expect any material losses related to such representations and warranties, or collateral arrangements.